jakir-ruet/kubernetes-learning/02-kubernetes/02-maintaining-clusters/Readme.md

   - Kustomize
     - Configuration management tool for K8s objects configuration
     - Similar to Helm and have ability to create re-useable templates for K8s.

+Remove Node From Cluster
+- Node Draining
+- How to Drain a Node
+- Ignore DaemonSets
+- Uncordoning a Node